-I spent two months traveling in Thailand, making it my longest-traveled country on my Southeast Asian itinerary.
+I’ve now spent five months traveling in Thailand, making it my longest-traveled country on my Southeast Asian itinerary.
 During my three weeks in Laos and month in Cambodia, I found it possible to travel on an average of just USD$30 per day.
 Once I got to Thailand, however, keeping costs low became difficult.
 For some reason, I started spending Baht like it was monopoly money, especially in the islands.

 I had heard previously, and can now confirm, that the north of Thailand is easy on a tight budget.
 As one moves south, costs for accommodation start to double, triple, and even quadruple.
 Pricey accommodation accounted for my biggest expenditure, and drinks came in at a close second.

 However, when I considered my overall expenditure, I realized that the costs were still very reasonable, especially considering that I was in Thailand during high season, including Christmas and New Years.

 My average daily budget for Thailand ended up at $45/day.
 Here is the breakdown:

 Budget accommodation: When it comes to cheap places to stay, Thailand can sometimes cost more simply due to where in the country you are.
 Back in Laos, I distinctly remember stressing about spending $6.25 per day on a private bungalow in 4000 Islands.
 For the same accommodation in Bottle Beach on Koh Phangan, I was paying double.
 The most I paid for a room in Thailand when I was traveling on a shoestring was $20, completely blowing my budget, considering I often found $2 accommodation in Cambodia.

 That said, I was able to find decent and cheap dorms in Chiang Mai and Pai in northern Thailand for a mere $3-$4 nightly.